OmarSharif93/birthday-reminder/README.md

-Using react hook 'useState' to get show a list for peopls birthday
+Using react hook 'useState' to show a list of peopls birthday